 There has been total transparency in Central Vista revamp project: Puri

-Amid concerns raised by architects and activists over the government's revamp plan for the Central Vista in the national capital, Union minister Hardeep Singh Puri on Friday said there has been "total transparency" in the project and the architect chosen for the job had consulted multiple town planners and experts for it.
-He was responding to queries from reporters over two petitions filed by activists in the Delhi High Court and concerns raised by many other heritage and architecture experts on the proposed revamp.
+Amid concerns raised by architects and activists over the Centre's revamp plan for the Central Vista in Delhi, Union minister Hardeep Singh Puri has said there had been "total transparency" in the project and the architect chosen for the job had consulted multiple town planners and experts for it.
+He was responding to queries from reporters on Friday over two petitions filed by activists in the Delhi High Court and concerns raised by many other heritage and architecture experts on the proposed revamp.

 "There has been total transparency in the project.
 Bimal Patel had held a meeting with editors and town planner earlier, and after that many others, and every other town planner in town.
 Then there was a meeting with journalists later," the minister said.
 Puri said one of the concerns raised by a few people is that heritage buildings are going to be torn down.